 The name Special Olympics and its logo are copyrighted.
 SOWI is granted permission to use this name and logo by Special Olympics, Inc. through adherence to Special Olympics, Inc. policies, reporting processes and general rules.
-In turn, SOWI grants this privilege to sub-Programs (Agency level) through adherence to SOWI policies.
+In turn, SOWI grants this privilege to sub-Programs (Agency level) through adherence to SOWI policies, through the annual accreditation process and adherence to the Agency minimum standards.